Skip to main content

 Background and rationale

 Dermatological conditions represent a significant portion of primary care consultations, constituting approximately 5% of all visits.
-However, discrepancies between diagnoses made by general practitioners and dermatologists remain substantial, with concordance rates between 57% and 65.52%.
-This gap in expertise often leads to misdiagnoses, incorrect referrals, and delays in appropriate treatment.
-The limited availability of dermatologists, especially in rural areas, further complicates patient care, underscoring the need for innovative solutions to optimize resource allocation and improve diagnostic accuracy.
+Discrepancies between diagnoses made by general practitioners and dermatologists remain substantial, with concordance rates documented in the State-of-the-Art record R-TF-015-011 between 57% and 65.52%.
+The device has already been evaluated for HCP-aided diagnostic accuracy in three completed MRMC investigations (SAN_2024, BI_2024, PH_2024) and its case-level technical performance is documented in the Clinical Evaluation Report.

 Risks and benefits of the product in investigation and clinical research